cameri/nostream/deploy/README.md

 # Production deployment

 Minimal Docker Compose stack for running nostream in production.
-The relay container pulls a pre-built image from GHCR instead of building on the server.
+The relay container uses a pre-built image from GHCR instead of building on the server.

 This guide assumes a Linux host with Docker Engine and the Compose plugin installed.
 For image publishing on merge to `main`, see `.github/workflows/publish-container-image.yml`.

+Migrations ship inside that image (`migrations/` and `knexfile.js`).
+The `nostream-migrate` service is a one-shot container of the same image that runs `knex migrate:latest` before the relay starts.

 ## Prerequisites